azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 - Implements SCCA controls following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
 - Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
 - Written as [Terraform](./infrastructure/terraform/) templates
+- Ability to consume workloads addons such as TAK Server, web apps, Azure SQL Database, and Azure Kubernetes Service (AKS)
 - Use E2E [Github Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) as part of  pipelines to automate the deployment and undeployment of the entire infrastructure on multiple environments on the Azure platform.

 ## Architecture ##